Get the best out of your careerday!

 Haven’t there been any clear effect or result, then describe what you learned by being in the position/role/company.
 An example could be “As a waiter, I wasn’t measured on concrete KPIs, but I learned the importance of listening, identifying needs, and taking all situations with a smile.”

 Place yourself in the employer’s stead and remember to highlight the elements, that are important for the position you seek.
-One such example could be to use the same expressions or words and phrases like those described in the job offer.
+One such example could be to use the same expressions or words and phrases as those described in the job offer.
 That is only if it matches the competencies that you bring with you.

 Other than linking to your updated LinkedIn profile, you can also link to a project, that you are especially proud of, an article you have written, or a basketball club you are a volunteer in.